-Action/Service 2.2: Actual expenditures were greater than the original due to the purchase of additional student Chromebooks based on reevaluated needs.
+Action/Service 2.2 Actual expenditures were greater than budgeted expenditures due to the purchase of additional student chromebooks based on reevaluated needs.

-Action/Service 2.6: Actual expenditures were less than original due to unexpected aide vacancies during the year.
+Action/Service 2.5 Actual expenditures were less than budgeted expenditures due to unexpected aide vacancies during the year.

-Action/Service 2.7: Actual expenditures were greater than original due to library expansion and additional library books purchased with ESSER III funding.
+Action/Service 2.9 Actual expenditures were greater than budgeted expenditure due to additional STEM Professional Development.

-Action/Service 2.11: Actual expenditures were greater than original due to expanded bussing routes and additional stops.
+Acton/Service 2.11 Actual expenditures were less than budgeted expenditures due to aligning expenditures to Banta Charter.

-Action/Service 2.12: Actual expenditures were less than original due to not implementing expanded learning intersessions.
+Action/Service 2.12 Actual expenditures were greater than budgeted expenditures due to an expanded Summer School Program and ELOP (Expanded Learning Opportunities Program) purchases.

-Action/Service 2.13: Actual expenditures were less than original due to students not being able to attend Science Camp due to disciplinary reasons.
+Action/Service 2.13 Actual expenditures were less than budgeted expenditures due to students not being able to attend Science Camp because the school was not chosen for a slot, Banta Unified will be able to attend 2023-24.

-Action/Service 2.14: Actual expenditures were greater than original due to utilizing additional concentration funds for lower class sizes.
+Action/Service 2.14 Actual expenditures were greater than budgeted expenditures due to utilizing additional concentration funds for lower class sizes.